damianism/rate-my-rig/README.md

 }
 ```

-#### Static and media files
+#### Setting up static and media files

-Installed libraries:
+Required libraries installed:
--   Pillow – caters for the “ImageFields” allowing images to be uploaded via the
+-   [Pillow](https://pypi.org/project/Pillow/) – caters for the “ImageFields” allowing images to be uploaded via the
     admin page
--   Whitenoise - Allows us to host our staticfiles such as css and javascript
+-   [Whitenoise](http://whitenoise.evans.io/en/stable/) - Allows us to host our staticfiles such as css and javascript

 **settings.py**:
 ```